 You will receive a link to the understanding of risk survey from the clinical coordinator once the course begins.

 Pre-licensure students must submit documentation of all requirements by July 1 for fall start and for the annual requirements.
-The deadline for spring start is November 1.
+The deadline for spring start is Nov.
+1. Any vaccination exemption requests for religious or medical reasons need to be received by May 1 for the fall semester and Sept.
+1 for spring semester.
+Please reach out to Mary Margaret Evans, mevans13@niu.edu, prior to that deadline to start the process.

 A criminal background check that is compliant with the standards of the Illinois Healthcare Workers Background Check Act is required for acceptance/progression in the program.
 Students will be given specific instruction on how to obtain this background check upon acceptance.
 Certain sites or specific circumstances may require subsequent background checks at the student's expense.

 Students in the nursing program are required to submit a clean 10-panel drug screen in order to progress in the program.
-Students will be instructed on how and where to obtain this drug screen the semester prior to taking NURS 463.
+Students will be instructed on how and where to obtain this drug screen the semester prior to starting the program.
 Certain sites or certain circumstances could require students to have to repeat this drug screen, at the student's expense.

 CPR certification is required and must be current throughout the duration of the clinical experience.
 CPR certification must be obtained through the American Heart Association, and only the BLS certification for Healthcare Providers will be accepted.

-These requirements are due the semester prior to taking NURS 463 and further instructions will be provided through Castle Branch.
 All students under series for a vaccine must always remain compliant until revaccination is complete, any required titers are achieved, or no further vaccinations are indicated.
-Students under series for a vaccination who fail to remain compliant during the semester enrolled in NURS 463 will be removed from the clinical setting.

 COVID-19 vaccinations are required.
 COVID-19 vaccinations need to be up to date with CDC recommendations.